Towards Ultrasonic Autonomous Surgery

 Acoustic Metamaterials for Ultrasonic Applications

-My PhD will focus on the design of metamaterials that manipulate acoustic waves in the ultrasonic regime.
+My PhD will focus on the design and manufacture of active metamaterials with novel properties, such as, low-frequency operation and super sub-wavelength size.
 Metamaterials can be defined as artificial materials capable of manipulating waveform media via their structure, rather than their innate material properties, allowing properties previously unobtainable in natural materials to be achieved.
+Due to this feature, technological advancements in 3D printing plays a significant role in the progress of AMMs, both in academic research and industrial use.
+This is why a portion of my research will also focus on advancing 3D printing options for AMMs.

 Automation for Patient Screening